5 The Origin Interface

 - Move files from your previous User Files Folder to your new User Files Folder.

-To see new graphs in Origin 2023, open the Learning Center, click the Graph Samples tab, set the plot filter drop-down to All Plot Types and search on 2023.
+To see new graphs in newest version, open the Learning Center, click the Graph Samples tab, set the plot filter drop-down to All Plot Types and search the version number, such as 2024.

 Project Explorer (PE) is a tool to help you organize the contents of your Origin project files (OPJ).